ivedeneev/BirdSDK/README.md

 # (For reviewer) Limitations / assumptions:

-- SDK supports aync/await but was implemented using plain old callbacks to support earlier versions of iOS.
+- SDK supports aync/await but implemented using callbacks to support earlier versions of iOS.
 - User must provide locations update interval.
 Default update interval is also provided (30 min)
 - Authorization process is hidden from the users of SDK.
 And happens 'automatically'
-- No 'logging out'
+- No 'logging out' but periodic location updates could be stopped
-- If sending location to server fails it stops periodic updates, because most likely this error in unrecoverable and it doesnt make sence to continue trying to send locations
+- Periodic updates are stopped in case of client errors because that would mean that SDK is broken and this error is unrecoverable.
+It wourld be stopped in case of network errors
 - CLLocationManager errors are not handled
 - Some parts of SDK implemented 'naively' to save time; unit tests coverage is not complete for the same reason
 - If user explicitly denied location it is treated as a regular unhappy flow without any special promt